GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 Note:

 - **Network Error Logging** isn't listed because it isn't supported in the new version of the API.
 Check the [migration guide](/reporting-api-migration) for details.
 - **Permissions policy (formerly feature policy)** violation reports may be supported by default in the future.
 Right now, they're experimental.
-Once configured, these reports would be generated for example if your site has a permission policy to prevent microphone usage, but a script is requesting audio input.
+One example situation where such reports would be generated: if your site has a permission policy to prevent microphone usage, and a script is requesting audio input.

 {% endAside %}